weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 of relationship was worth maintaining.
 At his father's death and during his young manhood he had been absolutely without a notion of the responsibilities which the most average man expects to take upon himself.
-He looked back with a real shame and chagrin <span id="calibre_link-367" page-number="292" page-name="Page:There Is Confusion.djvu/298" page-index="298" page-quality="3" title="Page:There_Is_Confusion.djvu/298"></span>to the many favors which he had accepted without question from his Aunt Susan.
+He looked back with a real shame and chagrin to the many favors which he had accepted without question from his Aunt Susan.

 Joanna, clever Joanna, helped him here.
 She was not only naturally